FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Special Meeting of the Municipal District of Cappamore-Kilmallock - 5th July 2018.md

 was a former Chairman of the old County Agricultural Committee, which he chaired with

 distinction.
-The Members also recalled his affinity to people who were marginalised in the--- 2
+The Members also recalled his affinity to people who were marginalised in the
+---
+2

 Community whom he was a particularly strong advocate for.
 They also noted his fondness for